Korsaurus/AmandasPizza/README.md

-A website for a local pizza place built using React.
-Currently working on implementing Online Ordering and google analytics. <br />
+A website for a local pizza place built using React. <br />
+My goal is to become a Full-Stack Dev, so I am currently working on implementing Online Ordering to learn the basics. <br />
 Live Demo: https://gregorispizza.netlify.app/ <br />
 Also has a perfect lighthouse score ;)